Public Space Projects

 Shine a Light Gallery

-The Downtown Seattle Association, alongside Seattle’s Office of the Waterfront and downtown property owners, invites you to check out the new Shine a Light Gallery on 5th Avenue.
-The installation fills several large bay windows and glass storefronts between Pike and Pine streets with paintings, sculptures, neon art and more by local artists.
-Each featured piece stems from the theme “Shine a Light” and is inspired by the artist’s personal interpretation of the phrase.
-With this gallery, we hope to improve existing blank spaces in the public realm while elevating Seattle’s creative talent.
-Please enjoy our curated collection through this spring!
+Alongside Seattle’s Office of the Waterfront and downtown property owners, the DSA invited guests to visit the Shine a Light Gallery on Fifth Avenue.
+The installation filled several large bay windows and glass storefronts between Pike and Pine streets with paintings, sculptures, neon art and more by local artists.
+Each featured piece stemmed from the theme “Shine a Light” and was inspired by the artist’s personal interpretation of the phrase.

-¿A Qué Le Vas A Dar Luz?
-What Will You Give Light?
+• Scott Méxcal, “¿A Qué Le Vas A Dar Luz?
+What Will You Give Light?”

 Download Park Permit Application